Spectal Harmonics: Bridging Spectral Embedding and Matrix Completion in Self-Supervised Learning: Experiments

-We test whether incoherence could explain the performance disparity between the outputs of the backbone, termed \emph{representations}, and the projection head, known as \emph{embeddings}.
-We train a ResNet-18 backbone with various configurations of projection heads against our SSL objective on the CIFAR-10 dataset.
+To test whether incoherence could explain the performance disparity between the outputs of the backbone, termed \emph{representations}, and the projection head, known as \emph{embeddings}, we train several models with various configurations of projection heads against SSL objectives on the ImageNet-100 dataset and calculate incoherences of representations and embeddings along with respective downstream accuracies.
 The performance of the representations and embeddings of the pre-trained model is evaluated in a downstream classification task, while incoherence $\mu$ for both candidates is estimated on the training set.
-Experimental details are included in the Appendix.

-Figure~\ref{fig:perf-coh} (left) indicates incoherence is higher for more shallow projection heads and decreases as the number of layers in the head increase, a result we anticipated.
-A similar picture holds for VICReg method, albeit incoherence falls as number of projection head parameters.
-We estimate incoherence on the augmented training set, i.e. we compute a rank-$d$ SVD of the representations matrix $\mZ \in \sR^{50000 \times d}$, with the backbone output dimension ${d=512}$, and compute the standard incoherence $\mu$ of $\mU$ as given by~\eqref{eq:incoherence}: